 https://forms.gle/YKmdaWYTVRMMtBgY9

-Newsletters: Detailed articles explaining an important controversial issue in monthly newsletters

-Videos; NARALO Insights series on ICANN issues i.e.

-https://www.youtube.com/watch?v=fjJr_3ASjxU&t=75s

-Videos: ICANN Communications Team i.e. UA

-https://www.youtube.com/watch?v=CIE9CMn0zzE
+RALO Newsletters: Videos - The CBWG and CPWG are working on videos on key At-Large policy issues which can be used for engagement activities.
+RALOs could also prepare videos, for ex. the NARALO Insights series on ICANN issues i.e.

-Blogging: Multilingual blog posting i.e. https://internetgovernancehub.blog/2020/04/04/5g-coronavirus-claims-dangerous-as-mast-fires-investigated/
+Blogging: Multilingual blog posting

-This site has English, French, Spanish and Arabic translation and an audio reader with a tool that allows for 21 languages to be selected.

-ICANN Learn courses on specific, At-Large related themes, such as AtLarge policy development and penholder selection process, DNS Abuse and other end-user focused issues [JK]
+ICANN Learn courses on specific, At-Large related themes, such as At-Large policy development and penholder selection process, DNS Abuse and other end-user focused issues [JK]

 Targeted events at specific locations (preferably together with local ALSes) and/or during regular, planned events should those be made virtual (e.g. EuroDiG) [JK]

-Outreach Strategies

-Virtual Activities:
+Get to know At-Large Policy Issues or a Pre-ICANN ICANN68 webinar

+Outreach StrategiesStrategies and Virtual Activities for Implementation:

-There are a growing number of conferences and meetings that are being held online.
+Despite the inability to attend conferences in person, there are a growing number of conferences and meetings that are being held online or virtually.
 These meetings represent an area of potential opportunity for At-Large outreach as well as engagement.

 The activities that are suitable for virtual outreach are currently being populated on a Table of Virtual Events